SrishJais/ReactTemplate/README.md

+#Use

+download as zip->rename folder name -> npm i->npm start

-# Already these npm packages are installed in template
+# Note-Already these npm packages are installed in template so not req to install separately
 react-router-dom,mui,mui icon,react-icon

 #Vs terminal code-